 In case of an emergency, call 112 (toll-free) for urgent assistance in life-threatening situations or if you witness a crime.
-This number can be used to report emergencies of various types, such as a road accident, a fire or an intruder, where every second counts.
+This number can be used to report emergencies of various types, such as a road accident, a fire, a medical emergency or an intruder, where every second counts.
 The operator who answers will immediately alert the appropriate emergency service: the fire brigade, police or ambulance service.
 They speak English so do not hesitate to call if you need to!

 Emergency number if you’re deaf, hard of hearing, or have a speech impediment:

 If you’re hearing impaired and need urgent assistance, you can call 112 from a smart phone, tablet or computer that has the Tolkcontact app installed on it.
 Tolkcontact allows you to have a phone conversation using text, voice and video.

 In case of an emergency in Maastricht that requires medical attention, you can call the MUMC+ Emergency department directly.
 Their phone line is open 24/7.

 When can I go to a hospital emergency department?

 The accident and emergency (A&E, or spoedeisende hulp) department of a hospital is meant for life-threatening emergencies requiring immediate specialist medical treatment.

 You should always contact your GP before going to the A&E. The only exceptions to this are life-threatening emergencies.
 In these situations, you should call 112 immediately.
 If the 112 emergency centre doesn’t send an ambulance, they’ll tell you where you can go.
 You’ll have to arrange the transport yourself.

 Overall, you will only be given medical attention at a hospital emergency department if:

 - You become unwell or if you are injured and you need to go to the hospital immediately (by ambulance)